-Academic Dean of the Programme : Dr Jérôme Creel
+Academic Dean of the Programme: Dr Jérôme Creel

 Jérôme Creel has been the Academic Dean of the Program since 2006 and Deputy Director at Observatoire Français des Conjonctures Economiques (Sciences Po) since 2003.
-He is also Dean of the Economics Department and Professor of economics at ESCP Europe, a major French business school.
+He is also associate professor of economics at ESCP Europe, a leading French business school.
 He had previously been a Junior and then Senior Economist at OFCE, starting in 1998.
 He has been a Lecturer at Sciences Po since 1999.
 He holds a PhD from University Paris-Dauphine in Economics.
 His works have dealt with economic policies in the EMU, including monetary and fiscal coordination, the economics of EU enlargement and institutional economics, notably related to the Constitutional Treaty and delegation issues.